Sigmmma/reclaimers-aws/README.md

 # reclaimers.net AWS infrastructure
 This [CDK project][cdk] implements the hosting infrastructure necessary to run the [reclaimers.net](https://reclaimers.net) website and associated services.
-This codebase is still a WIP, since the manually-created resources are being ported into
+This codebase is still a WIP, since the manually-created resources are being ported into it from the previous account.

+This infrastructure is mainly account-agnostic, but assumes the account owns the **reclaimers.net** domain.

 # Usage
-This infrastructure is mainly account-agnostic, but assumes the account owns the **reclaimers.net** domain.
 To authenticate, some [environment variables][env] must be set:

 ```sh
 export AWS_REGION=us-east-1